Pencoed Castle: Buildings

 According to Newman, "the large and imposing Tudor mansion languishes as an unconsolidated ruin in a farmyard.
 To come upon it at the end of an inconsequential lane is quite a shock."

 The tower is the earliest part of the building; it is built of Old Red Sandstone and is largely intact.
 The gatehouse is entirely of Tudor origin, and "on a much grander scale".
 It is rectangular in plan, of three storeys, with square turrets.
 The main range is largely intact, rising to three storeys and constructed of ashlar stone, similar to that of Raglan Castle, built around the same time.
 It has a battlemented parapet.
 The great hall has a central three-storey porch, with a two storey range on the south side and a three-storey building on the north side.
 There is also a three-storey northern parlour wing, which originally housed kitchens, and the remains of a south wing.

 The interior of the building was reported as entirely ruined, apart from the rooms rebuilt for Lord Rhondda, and largely unsurveyed.
 Close to the house are the ruins of a 16th-century dovecote.
 There is also a continuous range of stone-built barns, probably of the 16th and 17th centuries.

 A 2011 site survey provided these specifics as to the condition at that time: "courtyard castle, now derelict and abandoned.
 Parts are completely ruined, other parts have been partially restored, chiefly the range on the east side of the courtyard ...
 The main residential block was along the eastern side of the courtyard.
 This stands largely intact and partially restored.
 Close to the north side of the castle stands a twentieth century house..."

 The description before sale in 2020 suggested that some restoration had been completed on the property.
 The former farm house contained three residential flats while a detached bungalow contained another flat.

 Pencoed Castle was given Grade II* listed building status on 3 March 1952.
 The ruins are not open to the public.
-The castle grounds, which contain evidence of a Tudor terraced garden, are listed at Grade II on the on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+The castle grounds, which contain evidence of a Tudor terraced garden, are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.